 Please remember that these are indicators only – it takes a multidisciplinary team to diagnose FASD.
 If you have concerns, speak to your GP or paediatrician or contact NOFASD.
 You may choose to complete the FASD checklist or check out NOFASD’s common behaviours and features and characteristics across the lifespan.

-Fetal Alcohol Spectrum was a diagnosis used from 1973 until the Australian guidelines came into effect in 2016.
+Fetal Alcohol Syndrome was a diagnosis used from 1973 until the Australian guidelines came into effect in 2016.
 The correct terminology is Fetal Alcohol Spectrum Disorder or FASD:

 Fetal (the accepted spelling in the medical community.
 The word Foetal is not used.
 Some people think ‘fetal’ is an Americanisation of ‘foetal’, but this is not the case).